-- 1. Proposals involving the loss of existing community facilities will only be supported where it can be demonstrated that: - There is no longer a need for the facility; - The facility is no longer financially viable; or - The services offered by the facility will be delivered satisfactorily in alternative ways. - 2.
-Proposals for new community facilities will be supported where: - In the case of proposals generating significant footfall, the sequential town centre first approach - In other cases, there is good access by public transport, walking and cycling; - The proposal is compatible with the surrounding area in terms of scale, character and design; and - The proposal complies with other LDP policies. - 4.56 Communities benefit from a range of community buildings including those from which the Council or Falkirk Community Trust delivers services, as well as the many buildings owned and managed by private organisations for a variety of beneficial community activities.
-While these community assets are very important, rationalisation may sometimes be necessary due to issues of financial viability or to achieve more cost efficient mays of delivering services.
+- Proposals involving the loss of existing community facilities will only be supported where it can be demonstrated that: - There is no longer a need for the facility; - The facility is no longer financially viable; or - The services offered by the facility will be delivered satisfactorily in alternative ways. - 2.
+Proposals for new community facilities will be supported where: - In the case of proposals generating significant footfall, the sequential town centre first approach is met; - In other cases, there is good access by public transport, walking and cycling; - The proposal is compatible with the surrounding area in terms of scale, character and design; and - The proposal complies with other LDP policies. - Proposals for major new public buildings, major community facilities or major commercial developments which are publically accessible, should incorporate a Changing Places toilet.

+4.56 Communities benefit from a range of community buildings including those from which the Council or Falkirk Community Trust delivers services, as well as the many buildings owned and managed by private organisations for a variety of beneficial community activities.
+While these community assets are very important, rationalisation may sometimes be necessary due to issues of financial viability or to achieve more cost efficient ways of delivering services.
 Policy IR04 sets out a framework for considering applications which involve loss of community facilities.
 The policy also provides criteria for considering proposals for new community facilities, ensuring that they are located in appropriate and accessible places.
+The provision of Changing Places toilets will be a requirement in all major new public buildings, major community facilities and large commercial developments which are visited by large numbers of members of the public, for example leisure and arts centres, hospitals and large enclosed shopping centres.
+Changing Places toilets are toilets with the equipment, space and environment to cater for people with profound and multiple learning difficulties and more complex physical disabilities.
+Criteria for the design of Changing Places toilets are set out in BS8300.

-IR05 Transport Assessment
+IR05 Travel Hierarchy and Transport Assessment

-- 1. Transport assessments will be required for development proposals where the impact of the development on the transport network is likely to result in an increase in the number of trips, such that there will be significant impact on the operation of the transport network, requiring mitigation.
-Assessments will focus on the hierarchy of transport modes, favouring walking, cycling and public transport over use of the car.
-Transport assessments should include, where appropriate: - Travel plans; - Safety audits of proposed mitigation measures; and - Air quality impact assessments. - 2.
-The Council will only support development proposals where the transport assessment and travel plan have been appropriately scoped, the network impacts properly defined, and suitable mitigation measures identified. - 4.57 Transport assessments are vital to ensuring that the transport network can accommodate new development. and in ensuring that sustainable modes of transport (active travel and public transport) are prioritised.
+- 1. Development proposals should support a hierarchy of travel which maximises the extent to which its travel demands are met first through walking, then cycling, then public transport and finally through use of private cars. - 2.
+Transport assessments will be required for development proposals where the impact of the development on the transport network is likely to result in an increase in the number of trips, such that there will be significant impact on the operation of the transport network, requiring mitigation.
+Assessments will focus on the hierarchy of travel and should include, where appropriate: - Travel plans; - Safety audits of proposed mitigation measures: and - Air quality impact assessments. - The Council will only support development proposals where the transport assessment and travel plan have been appropriately scoped, the network impacts properly defined, and suitable mitigation measures identified. - 4.57 Transport assessments are vital to ensuring that the transport network can accommodate new development, and in ensuring that sustainable modes of transport (active travel and public transport) are prioritised.
 Transport Assessments must be prepared in line with the current Transport Assessment Guidance published by Transport Scotland (current version published 2012).
 Travel Plans should accord with the Council's SPG on Travel Plans.
 The scoping of Transport Assessments and Travel Plans should be agreed with Falkirk Council prior to the submission of planning applications.